chrskly/electric-mustang-bms/README.md

 * E_IGNITION_OFF        - the ignition has been turned off.
 * E_CHARGING_INITIATED  - charging has been initiated.
 * E_CHARGING_TERMINATED - charging has been stopped.
-* E_EMERGENCY_SHUTDOWN  - something bad has happened.
-Shut down as soon as possible.

 ## Functionality